ampatte/OnMyTeam/README.md

   To run this program you would open a terminal, and install Nodejs.
 You would also have to require inquirer, the file system and path for this program to run.

   ## Usage
   This project was an assignment but it is useful in keeping track of team members.
-I could be used to hold contact info or keep a list of responsibilities and tasks all in one place.
+It could be used to hold contact info or keep a list of responsibilities and tasks all in one place.
   ![alt text](Assets/code.png)
   ![alt text](Assets/OnMyTeam.png)